Durgaprasad-Budhwani/blue-macaw-music-app/README.md

 Parrots have musical tastes, with some preferring classical works and others pop tunes.
 Blue macaw parrot that inspired "Rio" is now officially extinct in the wild.
-This simple Express and React Application is for them.
+This simple Express and React Application is dedicated to them.

 Right now, this app only contains backend code.